rong77/Chatbox/README.md

 * Show recent chat history.
 * Sound notification when new user join or receive new message.
 * Support unstable Internet connection.
+* If you want to magnify images, just include fancybox library.
 * Admin can run JavaScript on users' browser (use with cautious).

 ## Future plan